 I consider that not every issue a trans person experiences is a result of their gender identity.
 I don't assume that your identity is a problem for you.
-I'm honest about my limitations and privileges as a cisgender woman working with a trans or gender-nonconforming person.
+I'm honest about my limitations and privileges as a cisgender woman working with a transgender or nonbinary person.

-I make sure that I'm showing up for my clients and staying current through regular consultation with trans and gender nonconforming professionals, participating in ongoing clinical training, and being an active member of my community to make sure that I provide the best possible care.
+I make sure that I'm showing up for my clients and staying current through regular consultation with transgender and nonbinary professionals, participating in ongoing clinical training, and being an active member of my community to make sure that I provide the best possible care.
 I'm currently a member of WPATH (the World Professional Association for Transgender Health).

-One way I continue to support my mission for access to inclusive and affirming services for all identities is my partnership with Building Allies, a trans-led organization that works to educate and empower cisgender individuals to become active-allies for the trans and gender nonconforming communities.
+One way I continue to support my mission for access to inclusive and affirming services for all identities is my partnership with Building Allies, a trans-led organization that works to educate and empower cisgender individuals to become active-allies for the transgender and nonbinary communities.